valentynkt/BackendGarden/content/notes/Template Method Pattern.md

 > [!warning] **Disadvantages**
 > - **Algorithm Rigidity:** The rigid structure of the template method may limit how clients can use the class.
-> - **[[Liskov Substitution Principle]] Issues:** Overriding a method in a subclass to provide no action or a null operation can violate the Liskov Substitution Principle, as it alters the expected behavior of the superclass.
+> - **[[Liskov Substitution Principle]] Issues:** Overriding a method in a subclass to provide no action or a null operation can violate the [[Liskov Substitution Principle]], as it alters the expected behavior of the superclass.
 > - **Maintenance Complexity:** Template methods with many steps can become difficult to manage and maintain as variations and exceptions increase.

 ### Relations with Other Patterns